 Shedding & Brumation: What to Expect

 Axolotls do not shed and will usually not enter a state of brumation in the home aquarium.
 If their water temperature drops below their range of comfort, you may notice lethargy and a decreased appetite.
-If you notice these symptoms, check your water temperature and parameters.
+If you notice these signs, check your water temperature and parameters.

-Prepare to spend $30-80 or more to acquire a Leucistic Axolotl.
+Prepare to spend $30-$80 or more to acquire a Leucistic Axolotl.
 These salamanders are prized for their coloration, which can drive up the cost.
 When you first acquire your Leucistic Axolotl, you’ll also need to be prepared for the expenses associated with purchasing and setting up a tank and food.

 Care Guide Summary